Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Introduction

-This structural insight allows us to decompose the Hilbert space into irreducible components under the action of the DLA, and precisely characterize the algorithm's expressive power.
-In addition, we show that the DLAs generated by GM-QAOA possess the largest possible commutant among all DLAs arising from QAOAs with the same initial state $\ket{\xi}$, which physically corresponds to having the maximal set of conserved quantities.
+This structural insight allows us to decompose the Hilbert space into irreducible components under the action of the DLA and precisely characterize the algorithm's expressive power.
+In addition, we show that the DLAs generated by GM-QAOA possess the largest possible commutant among all DLAs arising from QAOAs with the same initial state, which physically corresponds to having the maximal set of conserved quantities.
+At the same time, the GM-QAOA DLA generates the smallest associative algebra under inclusion.
+From here, we conclude that other QAOA variants are more expressive than GM-QAOA when acting on the same initial state.

-Furthermore, we provide an explicit formula for the variance of the loss function in GM-QAOA in terms of the objective function values (Theorem~\ref{LossFuncVariance}) and prove that, for a broad class of optimization problems, GM-QAOA avoids barren plateaus.
-In particular, for optimization problems with $s$-local objective functions, the variance scales as $\Omega\!\left(1/\mathrm{poly}(n)\right)$.
-This scaling holds for several fundamental problems, including MaxCut, graph coloring, and Boolean satisfiability, showing that GM-QAOA maintains detectable gradients even for large problem instances.
+Furthermore, for a broad class of optimization problems, we derive an explicit inverse-polynomial lower bound on the variance of the loss function for sufficiently deep GM-QAOA circuits (Theorem~\ref{thm:BPtheorem}).
+This result relates the variance to the structural properties and values of the objective function, thereby establishing that GM-QAOA avoids barren plateaus.

+We demonstrate these findings on several fundamental optimization problems, including ordinary and weighted MaxCut, Boolean satisfiability (SAT), Max-$k$-VertexCover, and the Traveling Salesperson Problem (TSP).
+We also performed numerical experiments for MaxCut, which showed that the variance of the loss function increases and stabilizes with the depth of the GM-QAOA circuit.
+Combined with our theoretical result, which applies to deep circuits, this suggests that GM-QAOA avoids barren plateaus at any depth.

 By establishing conditions under which GM-QAOA avoids barren plateaus, this work provides practical guidance for quantum algorithm designers and opens new avenues for near-term quantum advantage.
 Our results suggest that careful mixer design can fundamentally alter the training landscape of variational quantum algorithms, potentially enabling quantum optimization approaches to scale to industrially relevant problem sizes.
 Furthermore, the Lie algebraic framework developed here offers a methodology for analyzing other QAOA variants, potentially accelerating the development of new variational quantum algorithms with favorable training properties.